 You want a machine that allows a child to easily develop their skills without overwhelming them.

 A few key areas to consider are:

 - Pedal: Some children, especially younger sewers, will have a difficult time using a standard pedal.
-If this is an issue for your child, I highly recommend using a push-button model that provides a consistent sewing speed.
+If this is an issue for your child, I highly recommend using a push-button model that provides a consistent stitch speed.

 - Speed: When using a push-button model, you’ll want a machine that has a consistent speed.
 This will allow for garments to be made with precision and won’t take away from the control that is lost when not using a pedal.

 - Weight: Depending on the child’s age and size, the weight of the machine is a major consideration.
-Dropping a 15 pound sewing machine on his or her foot will cause far more damage than dropping a 5 pound sewing machine.
+Dropping a 15 pound machine on his or her foot will cause far more damage than dropping a 5 pound machine.

 - Warranty: Kids have a way of breaking even the most durable equipment.
 Safeguarding your investment with a warranty is a wise choice.

 In terms of price, you’ll spend $70 – $150+ on a good quality starter machine for a child.
 The main difference between less expensive and the higher-priced models is that the most expensive models offer a higher level of durability and often include more built-in stitches – many which your child will never use.
 Some also provide a higher level of automation.

 Starting at a Young Age